Elektrobit/crinit/doc/adr/adr-task-include-strategy.md

 * can become chaotic especially if more than one include file is involved.
 * some options can be problematic in an include file
     - Example: `COMMAND[]` can be appended to.
-If include files are used to prepend commands to downstream task files, the configuration effort becomes high and behavior may seem obtuse to the downstream user.
+If include files are used to prepend commands to downstream task files, the configuration effort becomes high and behavior may seem opaque to the downstream user.

 ### Option 2 - All options possible with task-configurable subset